jjg/WebE/journal.md

 I've been focusing on re-writing [jsfs](https://github.com/jjg/jsfs) in [Go](https://go.dev/) under the name [fzx](./fzx).
 This is progressing steadily and with any luck I'll have a basic read/write filesystem working soon.

+Writing a block works as does writing out the updated inode.
+The next step is to repeat the process to write blocks for the entire body, and then we should be able to move-on to reading it all back for a GET request.